luisrojas2/evals/README.md

 I am a world-class prompt engineer.
 I choose not to code.
 How can I contribute my wisdom?

-- If you follow an existing [eval template](docs/eval-templates.md) to build a basic or model-graded eval, you don't need to write any evaluation code at all!
+- If you follow an existing [eval template](docs/eval-templates.md) to build a basic or model-graded eval, you don't need to write any evaluation code at all.
 Just provide your data in JSON format and specify your eval parameters in YAML. [build-eval.md](docs/build-eval.md) walks you through these steps, and you can supplement these instructions with the Jupyter notebooks in the `examples` folder to help you get started quickly.
 Keep in mind, though, that a good eval will inevitably require careful thought and rigorous experimentation!

 ## Disclaimer